cefege/url-title-optimizer/README.md

-URL - Tile - SEO Title Optimizer
+URL - Title - SEO Title Optimizer
 ===============================

 This program is a web scraper that uses Selenium to automate the process of exporting CSVs from Ahrefs for a list of URLs.